murilolealvi/devops-with-docker/part2/module3/README.md

 ![alt text](images/image-7.png)

-An error occurred.This is because the proxy communicates with the other services internally, so it's based on the **container's exposed port**.
-Moreover, the API for *ping* is located at *http://localhost/api/ping?*, for that is must be modified in *nginx.conf* file:
+An error occurred.
+This is because the proxy communicates with the other services internally, so it's based on the **container's exposed port**.
+Moreover, the API for *ping* is located at *http://localhost/api/ping?*, for that the *nginx.conf* file must be modified:

 ![alt text](images/image-8.png)